-Chesapeake Bay blue crab, assorted fish and other critters that cruise across the bottom are drowning after being caught in ‘ghost’ crab pots.
+Chesapeake Bay blue crab, assorted fish, and other critters that cruise across the bottom are drowning after being caught in ‘ghost’ crab pots.

-A federal report of marine debris in the Chesapeake Bay finds abandoned crab pots catch more than six-million crabs a year and about half of them are unable to escape and die; about 4.5% of the 73 million crabs harvested in 2014.
+A federal report on marine debris in the Chesapeake Bay finds abandoned crab pots catch more than six-million crabs a year and about half of them are unable to escape and die; about 4.5% of the 73 million crabs harvested in 2014.
 Fish are also snagged in lost fishing gear.